The Jewelry Brands Worth Knowing (That Aren't Cartier)

 Finding Your Entry Point

 If you want color and character and don’t mind explaining your mushroom pendant at dinner, start with Brent Neale.
 If diamonds are the point and you want them set by someone whose family has been cutting them for longer than most brands have existed, Jade Trau.
 GOODSTONE is the one to call when you want a ring built around you specifically and you want to see the paperwork proving where every part came from.
 Selin Kent for the person who keeps getting told their taste is “architectural.”
 Catbird if you want something you’ll forget you’re wearing, in the best way.
-Sorellina if you want the opposite of that.
+Sorellina if you want a serpent ring with a green sapphire head that people notice before they’ve caught your name.

-You’re buying from a person or a small team with a specific vision, not from a company that makes jewelry alongside handbags and perfume.
-You can tell.
-You can tell in whether the clasp was an afterthought or a decision, and in whether the piece looks like something from across a room or only up close.
+With all six, you’re buying from a person or a small team with a specific vision, while at the global houses, jewelry is one division of a company that also sells handbags and perfume.
+You can tell the difference in the piece itself: in whether the clasp was an afterthought or a decision, and in whether the design was drawn for the display case or for the hand that wears it.
 Look down at your hand right now.
 That’s the angle you’ll see it from most.